 Katahdin will not be closed to A.T. hikers if the A.T. hiker permit limit is reached.
 If that happens, A.T. hikers will need to comply with the day use or campground permitting limits.
-They will need to leave the Park and then re-enter through Togue Pond Date as a day-use visitor to the Park.
+They will need to leave the Park and then re-enter through Togue Pond Gate as a day-use visitor to the Park.
 There are shuttles available from both Abol Bridge and Katahdin Stream Campground.
 Inquire at the Monson A.T.
 Visitor Center for information on shuttle providers.
 We still encourage all thru-hikers to plan to complete their hikes by October 15 because weather on Katahdin is unpredictable in late fall and late-season hiking can cause undue impacts to the alpine zone.

 Will I be able to find out at Abol Bridge whether the quota has been reached?

 Yes.
 There will be messaging at the Baxter State Park kiosk at the entrance to the Park.
 If the quota has been reached and you do not have a campground reservation, plan to spend the night in Millinocket or at one of the campgrounds near Abol Bridge.
-You will need to make a campground reservation or enter the Park via Togue Pond gate.
+You will need to make a campground reservation or enter the Park via Togue Pond Gate.
 Hikers can also check in at the Monson A.T.
 Visitor Center for up-to-date information on the permit system and the number of remaining permits.

 How long is the A.T. section through Baxter State Park?